Updated: May 5

 Some of the stories have me fighting tears across from the brave soul sharing with me and ALL of them bring me to my knees at night.

-I not only hear these harsh statements to self out of the mouths of my clients but out of my friends, family, and out of my own mouth.
+I not only hear these harsh statements out of the mouths of my clients but from my friends, family, and out of my own mouth.

 So again… what if we asked “What happened to you” instead?”

-Brene Brown explores this idea that pain will find a way to be known in her book Braving the Wildness:
+Brene Brown explores this idea that pain will find a way to be known in her book Braving the Wilderness:

 “Not caring about our own pain and the pain of others is not working.
 How much longer are we willing to keep pulling drowning people out of the river one by one, rather than walking to the headwaters of the river to find the source of the pain? … Pain is unrelenting.
 It will get our attention.
 Despite our attempts to drown it in addiction, to physically beat it out of one another, to suffocate it with success and material trappings, or to strangle it with our hate, pain will find a way to make itself known.”- Brené Brown

 If pain is not shared and allowed to heal IT WILL COME OUT SIDEWAYS.

 I know this to be true in my own story and in the stories I hear daily.

 WE ARE NOT WHAT HAS HAPPENED TO US... but unless we share it, connect to it, grieve it, and heal from it... it can strongly affect our present and future.

 The next time you find yourself asking "What's wrong with you?"
 Or “What is wrong with me?” in a tone of judgment... try on some compassion and risk to ask "What happened to you?"